Economics serving society

 PNG - 267.2 kb

-Program Director: Elena Stancanelli is Professor of economics at the Paris School of Economics, and Research Director with France National Research Center (CNRS), specialized in applied household economics, time allocation, gender and conflict economics.
+Program Director: Elena Stancanelli is a professor at the Paris School of Economics and a CNRS research director, specialized in applied household economics, time allocation, gender and conflict economics.
 She earned her M.A. degree in Economics at the University of Warwick in the UK and her Ph.D in Economics at the European University Institute of Florence, in Italy.
 She ranks among the top 5% women in economics, according to REPEC (Research Papers in Economics).
 She is member of the Executive Committee of the Society of the Economics of the Household (SEHO), which counts over 400 members in 34 countries, spanning all continents.
-She was President-elect and President of SEHO in 2017-2021.
-She is also IZA research fellow, Associate Editor of the Review of the Economics of the Household, and member of the Advisory Board of the Basque economic journal EKONOMIAZ.
-She was Associated Editor of the Journal of Family and Economic Issues, 2013-2020.
-She has published her work in leading economics journals, such as the American Economic Review, Papers and Proceedings, the Journal of Labor Economics, the Journal of Public Economics, the Economic Journal, Labour Economics, the Industrial and labor Relations Review, Economica, etc. Her work has been reported on VoxEU, Slate France, the Washington Post, Le Monde, le Figaro, etc.
+She was president-elect and president of SEHO in 2017-2021.
+She is also IZA research fellow, associate editor of the Review of the Economics of the Household, and member of the advisory board of the Basque economic journal EKONOMIAZ.
+She was associated editor of the Journal of Family and Economic Issues, 2013-2020.
+She has published her work in leading economics journals, such as the American Economic Review, Papers and Proceedings, the Journal of Labor Economics, the Journal of Public Economics, The Economic Journal, Labour Economics, the Industrial and labor Relations Review, Economica, etc. Her work has been reported on VoxEU, Slate France, The Washington Post, Le Monde, Le Figaro, etc.

 .............................................